dlt-hub/vibe-hub/hundred_ms/hundred_ms-docs.md

     ```

-### 3. 🔒 **Setup credentials**
+3. 🔒 **Setup credentials**

-    Authentication requires an API key, which should be included in the request header with the name 'Authorization'.
-The API key should be prefixed with 'Bearer '.
+    The API uses an API key for authentication, which must be included in the header of each request.

     To get appropriate API keys, please visit the original source at https://www.100ms.live/.
     If you want to protect your environment secrets in a production environment, look into [setting up credentials with dlt](https://dlthub.com/docs/walkthroughs/add_credentials).

-### 4. 🏃‍♀️ **Run the pipeline in the Python terminal in Cursor**
+4. 🏃‍♀️ **Run the pipeline in the Python terminal in Cursor**

     ```shell
     python hundred_ms_pipeline.py